A Penang Baba Nyonya Kueh Bakul, an unforgettable gluey delight

 - After 16 hrs, leave till to cool and firmed up before opening the lid.

-- Aunty Yean starts the fire by 7am.
+Aunty Yean starts the fire by 7am.
 At 11pm, she takes all the charcoal out and allow it to cool till morning.
+In between the time, she prepares, the banana leaf, grinding the rice.

-Step by step to making Kuih Kapit Page
+Back to Step by step to making Kuih Kapit Page

-photos of Ti Kuih Page
+Back to photos of Kuih Bakul Page

-to step by step making Jam puffs page
+Back to step by step making Jam puffs page

 Back to My Island Penang Home Page